(Disclosure: Some of the links below may be affiliate links)

-However, with an actual broker, you will have access to many more ETFs than the 70 ETFs available at Investart.
+However, with an actual broker, you can access more ETFs than the 70 ETFs available at Investart.
 Now, for most people, these 70 ETFs will be enough.
 But if you have some niche needs, this may not be the case.

-If we compare with Swiss brokers, I actually think that Investart is better for simple and passive investors.
-They will be much cheaper and offer enough ETFs.
+If we compare with Swiss brokers, I think that Investart is better for simple and passive investors.
+They will be slightly cheaper and offer enough ETFs.

 So, overall, Investart could be an excellent alternative to a broker, especially a Swiss broker.
 That is if you can make a portfolio with the choice of 70 ETFs.

-The main advantage of Investart is that it is much easier to use than a traditional broker.
-Here is a video by Investart that tells the difference:
+The main advantage of Investart is that it is easier to use than a traditional broker.

 Investart vs a Robo-Advisor